Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Introduction

-With respect to obstacles, commonly-used shape descriptions include unions of convex shapes~\cite{Schulman2014, Zimmermann2022, Zhang2021, Dietz2023} and the \gls{esdt}~\cite{Ratliff2009, Oleynikova2016}. \mbox{TrajOpt~\cite{Schulman2014}} identifies the signed distance minimizer between convex shapes and uses the normalized vector between the closest points to approximate the gradient of the collision-avoidance constraints.
+With respect to obstacles, commonly-used shape descriptions include unions of convex shapes~\cite{Schulman2014, Zimmermann2022, Zhang2021, Dietz2023, Thirugnanam2022a, Tracy2023} and the \gls{esdt}~\cite{Ratliff2009, Oleynikova2016}. \mbox{TrajOpt}~\cite{Schulman2014} identifies the signed distance minimizer between convex shapes and uses the normalized vector between the closest points to approximate the gradient of the collision-avoidance constraints.
 To address the numerical issue that in general the signed distance minimizer is not a continuous function of the robot pose, the authors of~\cite{Zimmermann2022} add an additional regularization term to the objective function of the distance minimization problem.
 Alternatively, collision avoidance between convex objects can be enforced by separating-plane constraints\cite{Zhang2021, Dietz2023},~\cite[Chapter 8]{Boyd2004}, which require additional optimization variables and constraints that scale with the number of obstacles.
-The \gls{esdt} encodes the minimum distance to all obstacles in one function, providing a comparatively simple way to formulate collision-avoidance constraints.
+The \gls{esdt} encodes the minimum distance to all obstacles in one scalar function, allowing collision-avoidance constraints to be imposed by a single inequality against a prescribed threshold.
 However, it suffers from nondifferentiability at the Voronoi diagram, where multiple obstacles are equidistant.